Korfiz Holm: Life

 Meanwhile, in 1899 Korfiz Holm married the young widow Augusta "Annie" Ziemann (1872-1942), thereby instantly acquiring three step-children.
 Edith Holm (1901-1978), the couple's fourth child, was born a couple of years following the marriage in Munich.

 In 1918 or 1919 Holm became one of three co-owners of the Albert Langen publishing business.
 (Note: Source are silent as to the identity of the other two co-owners, implying that they were probably brought in as investors, content to leave Korfiz Holm to manage the business.)
 A further significant change in the ownership structure came about in 1932 when the Langen publishing business was merged with the Georg Müller publishing business.
-Holm remained in post as "Mitgeschäftsführer" (loosely, "Joint-CEO") of the combined publishing firm "Albert Langen — Georg Müller Verlag GmbH" till his death in 1942.
+Holm remained in post as "Mitgeschäftsführer" (loosely, "Joint-CEO") of the combined publishing firm "Albert Langen — Georg Müller Verlag GmbH" until his death in 1942.

 Korfiz Holm died in Munich after a long illness on 5 August 1942.